Psychological Therapies HEAT Access Target

 The HEAT target 'Deliver faster access to mental health services by delivering 18 weeks referral to treatment for Psychological therapies from December 2014' was approved by the Scottish Government in November 2010 for inclusion in HEAT from April 2011.
 The 2012/13 LDP guidance issued to NHS Boards can be viewed here.

-- in physical health settings where there is associated mental illness and disorders such as depression or anxiety e.g. chronic pain and cancer;
+- in physical health settings where there is associated mental illness such as depression or anxiety, for example chronic pain and cancer;

-- for substance misuse where there is associated mental illness or disorder;
+- for substance misuse where there is associated mental illness;

-- for learning disabilities where there is associated mental illness or disorder.
+- for learning disabilities where there is associated mental illness.

 The waiting time is measured between the date referral received and the date psychological treatment commences as planned.
-A poster illustrating this was produced for the September workshop.
-A pdf version of this can be viewed here [560kb].
+A document (updated March 2014) highlighting the key measurement points can be accessed on the link below:

 In November 2012 the Scottish Government issued the Summary Report on the Application of NHSScotland Waiting Times Guidance.